 The Fund may enter into one or more credit agreements or other similar agreements negotiated on market terms (each, a "Borrowing Transaction") with one or more banks or other financial institutions which may or may not be affiliated with the Investment Manager (each, a "Financial Institution") as chosen by the Investment Manager and approved by the Board.
-The Fund may borrow under a credit facility for a number of reasons, including without limitation, to pay fees and expenses, to make annual income distributions and to satisfy certain repurchase offers in a timely manner to ensure liquidity for the investors.
+The Fund may borrow under a credit facility for a number of reasons, including without limitation, to pay fees and expenses, and to satisfy certain repurchase offers in a timely manner to ensure liquidity for the investors.
 To facilitate such Borrowing Transactions, the Fund may pledge its assets to the Financial Institution.

-CALCULATION OF NET ASSET VALUE
+CALCULATION OF NAV